-Colombian Accents caught up with the bluesman in his hometown of Dosquebradas, Risaralda and had the privilege to talk about among other things, how a few years back he was just captivated by the sounds, spirituality and mysticism of this type of music.
+Colombian Accents caught up with the bluesman in his hometown of Dosquebradas, Risaralda, and had the pleasure to talk about among other things, how a few years back he was just captivated by the sounds, spirituality, and mysticism of this type of music.
 He also shared with us details about his musical creative process, some of the names that influenced his own playing and singing style, as well as the name of his upcoming 2015 new album.

 Name: Carlos Elliot Jr.

 To see a definition of the glossary, move the cursor over each word or phrase.

 background - band - bike - Blues - chord - cousin - environment - feeling - jam - leader - legacy - melody - mystical - overwhelm - question - race - record - rhythm - root stage - switch - steal - straight swimming - taught - vein